Sean-SoMG/Quaddle/README.md

 - End-game logic:
   - stop at 5 points or when deck is empty.
   - tie-break by pieces on board, then true tie.

+## PC + mobile controls

+- Tap/click any grid square to move the shape anchor there.
+- Tap/click a legal position to place immediately.
+- Or use **Place Shape** button for explicit confirmation.
+- On mobile, use the on-screen arrow controls to fine-tune anchor position.